iamamajumder/k8s-health-ops-toolkit-using-vsphere-login/README.md

 ## What is This?

-A production-ready toolkit for managing Kubernetes clusters in VMware Cloud Foundation environments.
+A production-ready toolkit for managing Kubernetes clusters in VMware Kubernetes Service environments.
 Three scripts that automate health validation, orchestrate upgrades, and execute commands across multiple clusters through Tanzu Mission Control integration.

-**Built for**: Platform engineers and SREs managing VMware Tanzu Kubernetes clusters who need reliable pre/post change validation, automated upgrades with rollback safety, and efficient multi-cluster operations.
+**Built for**: Platform engineers and SREs managing VKS clusters who need reliable pre/post change validation, automated upgrades with rollback safety, and efficient multi-cluster operations.

 ---